WeAreWizards/blog/content/articles/looking-at-payments.md

 The UK has put in place something called the VAT Mini One Stop Shop or VAT MOSS (https://www.gov.uk/guidance/register-and-use-the-vat-mini-one-stop-shop).
 This allows businesses to register in only one country and let it redistribute the money after filing a VAT return for other countries on a quarterly basis with the amounts we calculated.

-# Coding
+# Implementing
 Now that we have an overview of what the VAT system looks like, let's have a look at the solutions.

 ## Payment providers
-None of these actually help with the VAT mess but are still needed.
+None of these (except FastSpring) actually help with the VAT mess but are still needed.
 There are a few alternatives here:

 - [Stripe](https://stripe.com)